Andrea-de-Varda/multilingual-models-brain/README.md

     whisper_timestamped: to be installed from https://github.com/linto-ai/whisper-timestamped

-A minimal working code for the Study I encoding approach (both "within" and "across") can be found in `encoding_demo.py`, where it's possible to fit encoding models based on distilmbert embeddings, which need not be recomputed and are already provided in the folder.
+A minimal working code for the Study I encoding approach (both "within" and "across") can be found on OSF in `encoding_demo.py`, where it's possible to fit encoding models based on distilmbert embeddings, which need not be recomputed and are already provided in the folder.
 The demo should take about 5 minutes or less to run.
 The expected output is provided in `demo_output.txt`.